 - Have a spring clean.

 A good clearout can be very satisfying and beneficial for both the employer and their staff.
 Ensure there’s plenty of storage so everything has a place and if possible, go paperless.
 This will save space and help the environment.
 After all, a clear desk can clear the mind.

 Plants are a relatively cheap way of bringing colour and vibrancy into an office.
 They instantly create a welcoming atmosphere and are a great way of enhancing general well-being.

 - Consider scent.

 The smell of an office can have more of an effect on performance than you might think.
 Consider introducing air diffusers throughout the office in scents such as jasmine and peppermint, proven to boost mood and energy levels.

 It’s a common pitfall for offices to hold on to what they have for far too long.
 We see plenty of out-of-date, tired offices that could benefit from being modernised.
 The way we work has dramatically changed since the pandemic, and we think it’s important that companies recognise, embrace this and invest in their working environments.
 Competition to attract new talent is tough, so companies need to offer much more to attract and retain staff.

 Creating a comfortable and inviting space that people want to work in is a key element in achieving a happy workplace for your staff.
 Considering these ideas can make a real difference to your space and the productivity levels within it.
 However, if you are considering a redesign or complete refit we’re here to help.
-If you have an idea in mind or want to find out more about what we can do for you, feel free to contact us and we will happily discuss your project further.
+If you have an idea in mind or want to find out more about what we can do for you, feel free to learn more about our Workplace Design services and we will happily discuss your project further.